croquet/croquet/historic/sdk/README.md

     This will create the `Croquet` global to access `Croquet.Model` etc.

     **NOTE:** See [unpkg.com](https://unpkg.com/) for ways to link to different versions or the latest version automatically.
-However, we do update the SDK quite often, and cannot promise that pre-1.0 versions will keep working forever, so please keep your apps up-to-date.
+However, we do update Croquet quite often, and cannot promise that pre-1.0 versions will keep working forever, so please keep your apps up-to-date.

 3. **NPM**: install the [`@croquet/croquet`](https://www.npmjs.com/package/@croquet/croquet) package: